 Our most significant commodity and foreign currency exposures are related to lead and the Euro, respectively.
 Historically, volatility of commodity costs and foreign currency exchange rates have caused large swings in our production costs.
-As a result of the COVID-19 pandemic and a forecasted global economic recession, we anticipate that our commodity costs will be lower in the near future and foreign currency exposures may continue to fluctuate as they have in the past several years.
-Since the outbreak of COVID-19 in our fourth fiscal quarter of 2020, we have experienced declining commodity costs.
+As a result of the COVID-19 pandemic, lead dropped into the low 70 cents per pound rate during our first fiscal quarter of 2021 and has currently rallied back to the mid 90 cents per pound rate which is approximately the pre-COVID-19 levels.
+We are experiencing increasing costs in some of our raw materials such as plastic resins, steel, copper and electronics.